glasgow shawlands homes victorian terraces terraced sandstone 1900s heat pump

 A word of caution: Don’t seal your house so tight that it can’t breathe.
 You need a bit of airflow to stop mold and damp from moving in.
 Never block your kitchen or bathroom extractor fans or those little “trickle vents” on the top of your windows.

 While heating the air is the big spender, your appliances are likely nibbling away at your budget while you sleep.
-“Vampire power” is the electricity used by gadgets on standby.
+“Vampire power” or phantom loads is the electricity used by gadgets on standby.

 • The Kitchen Culprit: Only boil the water you actually need in the kettle.
 An electric kettle uses a massive amount of power—around 3.0 kW.